XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

     If the transaction included the `LastLedgerSequence` field, this would occur after the specified ledger index has passed.

-    If the transaction omitted the `LastLedgerSequence` field, this could be wrong in another way: there is no amount of time after which you can definitively conclude that such a transaction could not later succeed.
+    If the transaction omitted the `LastLedgerSequence` field, this could be wrong in another way: if no other transaction from the same sender uses the same `Sequence` number, then the transaction could theoretically succeed later regardless of how much time has passed.
 (See [Reliable Transaction Submission](reliable-transaction-submission.html) for details.)

 8. The vulnerable system takes action assuming that the transaction has failed.